Pipalyptus/AgSales/README.md

 After cloning the repository, go into `client/` and run `npm install` to install all frontend dependencies.

-Thenm go into `api/` and run `npm install` again to install all backend dependencies.
+Then go into `api/` and run `npm install` again to install all backend dependencies.

 # Frontend
 Go into `client/` and run `npm start` to start the frontend server.
 Once the server is running, any changes to the frontend source code will cause the server to automatically rebuild with the changes.